 - Link out to authority sites in your blog post.
 This will show Google that your content is well-referenced and trustworthy.

 - Use keyword-rich anchor text.
 It will tell Google that the page you’re linking to is about a particular topic.

-What is the ideal length of a blog post in 2022?
+What is the ideal length of a blog post?